Puneet-Khoiya30/Online-Cinema-Ticket-Booking-System-/README.md

 ---

-## How I used your project report
+## How I used my project report

 The original project report (design, objectives, limitations, ER diagram, dataflow and activity diagrams) is preserved under `docs/FINALprojectDBMSOnlineTicket.pdf`.
-Use it as the authoritative specification while implementing the new server and client code.
+Used it as the authoritative specification while implementing the new server and client code.

 ---